Towards optimally abstaining from prediction with OOD test examples

 Other related work is either about selective classification or distributional shift, but not both.
 Work on selective classification, also called ``reliable learning'' and ``classification with a reject option,'' \cite{chow1957optimum, bartlett2008classification, cortes2016learning} study the benefits of abstaining in a model with fixed small cost $\alpha > 0$.
 The goal is to abstain in regions where the model is inaccurate.
+Recent work by~\citet{BZ21} gives a (not necessarily computationally efficient) algorithm for obtaining fast rates with the \emph{Chow loss} whenever the cost of abstention is bounded away from $1/2$.
+They use this to characterize when fast rates for classification may be possible in the agnostic setting with improper learning.
 Finally, among the large body of prior work on transductive learning, the closest is work on transfer learning (without abstentions) \cite{arnold2007comparative}.
 Prior work on distributional shift without abstention \cite[see, e.g., the book][]{quionero2009dataset} has developed refined notions of distributional discrepancy with respect to classes of binary or real-valued functions \citep{MansourMR09}.
 Since the focus of our work is on abstention, we use total-variation distance.
 In future work, it would be interesting to see if these notions could be adapted to our setting.